dlr-eoc/prosEO/deploy/loghost/README.md

 - `<password from bastion nginx config>`: Copy the password of the bastion host user for Grafana from `bastion-control/group-vars/bastion_control.yml`

 Under prepare_monitoring/files, adapt alerting.sh to the project's needs.
 Most importantly, the e-mail address and the exclusions need to be adapted.

-Adapt the postfix domain and host under group:vars/loghost.yaml
+Adapt the disks and devices under group_vars/loghost.yaml

 Note that Grafana is pre-configured so that the native alerting system can be used as well.